Oh, Suddenly Egyptian God

 Oh, Suddenly Egyptian God (とーとつにエジプト神, Tōtotsu ni Egypt Kami) is a Japanese original net animation (ONA) series produced by Japanese studio Typhoon Graphics.
 This anime is based on Egyptian mythology and the original character designs drawn by yuka.
 His illustrations have become popular on SNS in Japan and is known for its simplistic and cute-looking designs.
 A picture book based on the characters was published by Frontier Works.
 The first season started airing on December 7, 2020, up to February 8, 2021.
-The second season premiered January 11, 2023 on Tokyo MX.